norcedesign/thermostat/README.md

 ## Thermostat numérique

-Multitasking program simulating the functionality of a digital thermostat using the sensors of a Sense Hat board, connected to a Raspberry Pi 4 Model B.
+Multitasking program simulating the functionality of a digital thermostat.
+This app uses the sensors of a Sense Hat board, connected to a Raspberry Pi 4 Model B.

 ## Installation